 1 qualtrics (the world’s first experience management platform, cloud-based software, as described by itself) has briefly discussed on ‘Conjoint Research’.

 About the author

-Sagun Shrestha is a PhD student in Dublin City University, Dublin, Ireland.
+Sagun Shrestha is a PhD student at Dublin City University, Dublin, Ireland.
 For his PhD project, he is looking into the affordances of Information and communication technologies and barriers of integrating ICT in secondary education in Nepal.